javimosch/google-login-auth-server/readme.md

-## Custom Google Login Integration POC
+## Custom SSO Login Integration POC

 ## **Overview**

-This Proof of Concept (POC) implements a custom Google login integration that acts as an intermediary between an external application and Google authentication.
-It provides a seamless way to link Google accounts with existing user accounts in an external application.
+This Proof of Concept (POC) implements a custom SSO login integration that acts as an intermediary between an external application and some idp provider such as Google/Gitlab or other OpenID idp.
+It provides a seamless way to link idp accounts with existing user accounts in an external application (i.g Geored/Styx/Ecobox)

 ## **Key Features**

-1. Custom Google authentication flow
+1. Custom SSO authentication flow
 2. External user account linking
 3. JWT generation for authenticated users
 4. Popup-based authentication process